kdnye/Expenses/README.md

 - Inline policy reminders for travel, meals, and mileage reimbursements.
 - Automatic reimbursement calculations for capped categories and mileage at the IRS rate.
 - Copy-ready text preview that mirrors the official expense form layout.
+- Offline-ready experience once the site has been loaded at least once while online.

 ## Getting started
 1. Serve the project with any static HTTP server (for example `python -m http.server 8000`).